joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5930024/2024/11/21/dodgers-shohei-ohtani-unanimous-mvp/

 **Alex Ovechkin out 4 to 6 weeks with fractured fibula**\
-`Ovechkin, who is in pursuit of the NHL's all-time goals record, has 15 goals and 10 assists in 18 games played so far this season`\
+`Ovechkin, who is in pursuit of the NHL's all-time goals record, has 15 goals and 10 assists in 18 games played so far this season.`\
 https://nytimes.com/athletic/5938983/2024/11/21/alex-ovechkin-injury-update-washington-capitals/

 **Seattle Power Outages Could Linger as Strong Storms Pelt the West Coast**\